HOME • SEARCH • EMAIL • ABOUT

 Hepatotoxicity Study:

 Jacaranone Derivative: Study yielded a new jacaranone derivative, 2-(1,6-dihydroxy-4-oxocyclohex-2-enyl) acetic acid from the whole plants of Senecio scandens var. incisus, together with three known compounds: 2'-(p-hydroxyl-cinnamoyl)-6'-jacaranone-D-glucopyranoside, 2'-caffeoyl-6'-jacaranone-D-glucopyranoside, and kampferol-3-rhamnoside.
-Cytotoxic activities of the new jacaranone was evaluated against three human tumour cell lines.
+Cytotoxic activities of the new jacaranone was evaluated against three human tumor cell lines.
+(6)

 Toxicity